Learn from anywhere, the beach, the office, or home|Use code: CAMPUS25

 About first renewal

 Washington licenses renew every two years, and a new broker's first renewal carries the heaviest education load — 90 hours versus the 30 hours required at every renewal after it.
-The required 3-hour Washington Real Estate Fair Housing course is part of that load — the Department of Licensing counts it inside the 27 "other approved" hours, leaving 24 truly elective hours (brokers licensed before June 1, 2022 take the one-time 6-hour Fair Housing course instead).
+The required 3-hour Washington Real Estate Fair Housing course is part of that load — the Department of Licensing counts it inside the 27 "other approved" hours, leaving 24 truly elective hours (the one-time 6-hour course replaces it only if you were licensed here by reciprocity, having tested into Washington rather than taking Washington pre-license courses).
 Our most popular first-renewal package bundles the Advanced Practices, Real Estate Law, Core, Fair Housing and elective hours together, all DOL-approved, so you can finish everything in one place.

 Frequently asked questions